Yogesh17IITM/CreatingInterfaceGitHub/README.md

 # Creating C++ Interfaces for Fluid Dynamics Simulation
-This project is to demonstrate how to create Geometry using C++ APIs.
+This project is to demonstrate how to create Geometry using C++.

 # Important:
-This code is developed purely with self-interest and targeted for people who are willing to learn how to create simple geometries for doing simple fluid simulations.
+This code is developed purely with self-interest and intended to show how to create simple geometries for simple fluid simulations.
 It is NOT recommended to re-use of any part of the code without author's knowledge and author is not responsible for any bug(s).

 # Pre-requistite(s):